JordyPirata/fastboot.js/README.md

+> [!NOTE]
+> This package was modified to run Nix-Bitcoin on a OnePlus 6.

 # fastboot.js

 fastboot.js is an implementation of the Android [fastboot](https://android.googlesource.com/platform/system/core/+/master/fastboot/README.md) protocol in JavaScript.
 It runs in web browsers by using the [WebUSB](https://wicg.github.io/webusb/) API, which is currently supported by Chrome.